-HandCut’s signature chili is a fan favorite among students and parents alike.
-Last night, we hosted families at our kitchen and taught them how to make this dish at home.
-Everyone made their own batch, adjusting seasoning and heat level to their liking, and took their signature batch home to enjoy.
+HandCut’s quinoa chili is a favorite among students and parents alike.
+We recently hosted families at our kitchen and taught them how to make this popular dish.
+Everyone made their own batch, adjusting seasoning and heat levels to their liking, and took it home to enjoy.

 Quinoa and Black Bean Chili

 - 1 pound dry black beans, soaked overnight